Mingxing-Li-JNU/Advance-Postponement-for-Replenishment-Assembly-Synchronization/README.md

 # Dataset of Operationalizing Advance-Postponement for Replenishment-Assembly Synchronization in VMI-ATO Systems under Demand-Forecast Evolution

 A synthetic multi-period, multi-scenario benchmark dataset designed for the advance-postponement (AP) replenishment optimization problem in Vendor Managed Inventory–Assemble-to-Order (VMI-ATO) systems.
 This dataset is generated using rolling Martingale Model of Forecast Evolution (MMFE)-style demand forecasting and conditional scenario sampling.
-The public benchmark instances released in this repository use 15 products, 80 materials, 8 decision periods, 8 scenarios for each decision period, and a rolling forecast horizon of 3 periods.
+The public benchmark instances released in this repository use 15 products, 80 components, 8 decision periods, 8 scenarios for each decision period, and a rolling forecast horizon of 3 periods.
 This dataset is suitable for evaluating stochastic replenishment, inventory control, replenishment-assembly synchronization, and AP-based optimization algorithms such as the Memetic Adaptive Genetic Algorithm (MAGA).

 ## Dataset Structure

 The dataset is organized as a series of Excel workbooks.
-Each workbook corresponds to one rolling decision period and provides the scenario forecasts, product-material structure, actual demand information, and rolling-state inputs required for AP-based replenishment optimization.
+The released files are organized as eight Excel workbooks, each corresponding to one rolling decision period.
+Each workbook contains scenario demand forecast sheets, the product-component relationship sheet, and actual demand information.
+The first workbook also contains global parameter sheets such as `INV`, `CV`, `PC`, `SHC`, `pro`, and `mad`.
+From the second workbook onward, rolling-state sheets such as `ASC{k}`, `AZ{k}`, and `X{k}` are included to support state transfer between consecutive rolling decision periods.

 For a given decision period t, each scenario sheet represents one possible demand-forecast path generated under the MMFE-based rolling forecasting mechanism.
 Each scenario covers the current decision period and the next three forecast periods.
 Therefore, the rolling window contains four periods in total: the current period plus a 3-period look-ahead horizon.